Race Relations Act 1965

 The Race Relations Act 1965 (c.
-73) was the first legislation in the United Kingdom to address racial discrimination.
+73) was an act of the Parliament of the United Kingdom.
+The act was the first legislation in the United Kingdom to address racial discrimination.

 The act outlawed discrimination on the "grounds of colour, race, or ethnic or national origins" in public places in Great Britain.

 It also prompted the creation of the Race Relations Board in 1966.
 This would consist of a chairman and two other members appointed by the Secretary of State.
 Its remit was to consider complaints under the Act.

 Background

 Reasons for the act's introduction

 The UK saw an influx of economic migrants after World War II, many from British colonies or former colonies; those from the Caribbean are known as the Windrush generation.
 By the time the 1965 bill was introduced, there was a population of almost a million immigrants living in Britain.
 The Museum of London states that "casual 'colour prejudice' was part of daily life" for many.
+Between 1951 and 1964, a dozen attempts were made to legislate racial discrimination.
 The left-wing Member of Parliament Fenner Brockway had introduced a bill to put a stop to racial discrimination eight times from 1956 to 1964.
 In 1958, London saw the Notting Hill riots, and in 1963 the Bristol Bus Boycott occurred.